 The Company uses the following classifications for the measurement for its financial assets:

 Financial assets measured at amortized cost.

 Financial assets that are held within the business model with the intention to collect the contractual cash flows the meet the SPPI.
-This classification includes all the financial assets of the Company.

 The financial assets classified in this category include the following assets: